Real-Time Operator Takeover for Visuomotor Diffusion Policy Training

 \subsection{Human-in-the-Loop and Real-Time Takeover}

-Human-robot interaction (HRI) has advanced considerably in recent years, fundamentally transforming how humans and robots collaborate and coexist~\cite{obaigbena2024ai}.
-These developments are largely driven by machine learning and the integration of multimodal data~\cite{wang2024multimodal}.
-In robotic manipulation, teleoperation enables natural human control of robots, leveraging human cognitive abilities and domain expertise alongside the physical capabilities of humanoid robots~\cite{darvish2023teleoperation}.
+Human-robot interaction (HRI) has advanced rapidly in recent years, reshaping how humans and robots collaborate~\cite{obaigbena2024ai}.
+Much of this progress has been driven by machine learning and the integration of multimodal data~\cite{wang2024multimodal}.
+In robotic manipulation, teleoperation plays a central role by combining human cognitive skills and task expertise with the physical capabilities of robotic systems~\cite{darvish2023teleoperation}.

-One prevalent class of methods for teleoperation employs virtual-, augmented-, and mixed-reality (VAM) frameworks, which serve as a common interface between human and robot.
-These frameworks have been applied to diverse areas in robotics, including motion planning and HRI~\cite{makhataeva2020augmented}, or often used to control robot manipulators via position or velocity control~\cite{barentine2021vr, xu2022shared}.
-Applications include object handover~\cite{ortenzi2022robot}, visualizing robot intentions during delivery tasks~\cite{chandan2021arroch}, and executing cloth manipulation tasks~\cite{moletta2023virtual}.
+A prominent class of teleoperation methods relies on virtual, augmented, and mixed reality (VAM) interfaces, which provide a shared interaction space between human and robot.
+These frameworks have been used in areas such as motion planning and HRI~\cite{makhataeva2020augmented}, as well as for controlling robot manipulators through position or velocity commands~\cite{xu2022shared}.
+Applications include object handover~\cite{ortenzi2022robot}, visualization of robot intentions in delivery tasks~\cite{chandan2021arroch}, and cloth manipulation~\cite{moletta2023virtual}.
+However, to the best of our knowledge, existing HRI frameworks for robotic manipulation do not explicitly support seamless human takeover for corrective intervention while simultaneously recording the corrective segment for retraining.
+Related ideas have appeared in takeover request (TOR) frameworks for autonomous driving~\cite{lindemann2019exploring} and in manipulation systems with action correction~\cite{moletta2023virtual, ma2025human, spencer2020learning}, but they do not combine seamless takeover with the collection of new corrective demonstrations.
+This is precisely the setting addressed by our RTOT paradigm.

-To the best of our knowledge, however, there is virtually no work in the realm of HRI for robotic manipulation that explicitly permits a human to seamlessly assume control to correct the robot's movement while simultaneously recording the new trajectory to make it available for training.
-Although some studies have employed takeover request (TOR) frameworks in autonomous driving ~\cite{lindemann2019exploring} or other have implemented action corrections to ensure successful task completion~\cite{moletta2023virtual, ma2025human}, these approaches do not incorporate the detection of out-of-distribution (OOD) states or the explicit recording of the takeover as a new demonstration.
-This motivates our RTOT paradigm, which we are going to explain in more details in the following section.